 MINE is an interdisciplinary project that combines dance, theatre, sound and clothing to explore consumerism, fast fashion, identity, body image and memory.
-The project was developed by Kelly McInnes in her early professional practice and now the material has developed into a workshop / creative process for youth.
+The project was developed by Kelly McInnes in collaboration with dancers Sophia Wolfe, Rianne Svelnis, Jessica Wilkie, Kaitey Desante and musicians Lisa Simpson, Ben Brown and Roxanne Nesbitt in her early professional practice.
+In 2016, Rianne and Kelly developed the material into a workshop / creative process for youth.
 In this form, MINE has been performed at LINK, Ignite!
 Festival and Vines Art Festival.
-Kelly McInnes and Rianne Svelnis were invited to facilitate the project as a week long workshop for students in Prince Rupert and Smithers, B.C in spring 2018.
+Rianne and Kelly were invited to facilitate the project as a week long workshop for students in Prince Rupert and Smithers, B.C in spring 2018.

 Check out this performance footage from LINK 2018: